dgis/xsddiagram/ReadMe.txt

 XSD Diagram is a free xml schema definition diagram viewer (http://regis.cosnier.free.fr).

-Version 0.9 Copyright © 2006-2011 Regis Cosnier, All Rights Reserved.
+Version 0.10 Copyright (c) 2006-2011 Regis Cosnier, All Rights Reserved.

 This program is free software and may be distributed according to the terms of the GNU General Public License (GPL).